rutvikk99/synapse/demos/module4/README.md

 ### Configure workload management classification

 When loading a large amount of data, it is best to run only one load job at a time for fastest performance.
 If this isn't possible, run a minimal number of loads concurrently.
-If you expect a large loading job, consider scaling up your SQL pool before the load.
+If you expect a large loading job, consider scaling up your dedicated SQL pool before the load.

 Be sure that you allocate enough memory to the pipeline session.
 To do this, increase the resource class of a user which has permissions to rebuild the index on this table to the recommended minimum.

 To run loads with appropriate compute resources, create loading users designated for running loads.
 Assign each loading user to a specific resource class or workload group.
 To run a load, sign in as one of the loading users, and then run the load.
 The load runs with the user's resource class.

-1. Open Synapse Analytics Studio (<https://web.azuresynapse.net/>), and then navigate to the **Develop** hub.
+1. Open Synapse Studio (<https://web.azuresynapse.net/>), and then navigate to the **Develop** hub.

     ![The Develop menu item is highlighted.](media/develop-hub.png "Develop hub")